Electron-mediated anharmonicity and its role in the Raman spectrum of graphene: Results

 Results are presented in Fig.~\ref{fig:fig3b} at a smaller temperature range than in Fig.~\ref{fig:fig3}.
 The chosen dopings are compared to Raman experiments done on pristine graphene and graphite in panels (a)-(b)~\cite{MONTAGNAC13,liu19,chae10} and doped graphene on SiO$_2$ in panels (c)-(d)~\cite{Berciaud2010}.
 Frequency dependence is largely determined by the anharmonic effects for both doping regimes, since the intraband EPC effects start contributing at larger temperatures.
 With both sTDEP and SSCHA we obtain a fairly good agreement with the temperature frequency trend observed in experiments for both cases.
+The SSCHA and sTDEP results greatly overlap, proving the equivalence of the two methods.
+Note that the full results, which include both EPC effects and standard anharmonicity, slightly overestimate the experimental values for the undoped graphene (by $0.5-1$\,meV), however, it is important to observe that the difference between our results and experiments is within the same scale as the difference between various experimental results.
+Moreover, the shift of our result with respoct to the experimental values can also be attributed to the fact that our DFPT calculation does not account for lattice thermal expansion.
+Lattice expansion would lead to a slight reduction of the phonon frequencies.